Intelligent-Systems-MSc/Supervised-Multi-Label-Action-Localisation-of-video-frame-using-Faster-r-3D-CNN-and-Triplet-Loss/README.md

 *At the end we apply the trained method on these two series folder (serie 1, serie 2).

 Go to code << Part 1 >> and run the code step-by-step until "Labelimg" block.
-This block is the last step of the code << Part 1 >> wich execute a python application via git that could be used for adding and labelizing the bounding box for the images from train folder that will be used to train the model.
+This block is the last step of the code << Part 1 >> wich execute a python application via git that could be used for adding and labelizing the bounding box of the images from train folder.
+In this case, use the application to place your bounding box by precising its label.
+Then extract and put its annotation file in the train folder.

 ### Part 2: Training and labelizing